Beginning Behavior Consulting Mentorship

 |Full Students access all benefits and personalized mentoring.|

 Auditors may observe student’s cases and questions, but may not inquire about their own cases or attend online meetings.
 Meetings are not recorded.
 (Read more about Auditor benefits.)

 About this Mentorship

-- Are you new to behavior consulting, or thinking about starting working in behavior?
+- Are you new to behavior consulting or thinking about starting work in behavior?

 - Are you already consulting and looking for advice regarding more advanced cases?

 - Are you looking for help with specific cases or kinds of cases?

 - Understand how to determine and acknowledge your skill level.

 - Examine the difference between training and behavior modification.